rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

     :::bash
     ./easyrsa init-pki
-    ./easyrsa build-ca # Add a strong password which will be used to sign other certificates ./easyrsa gen-req server nopass # Do not add a password for the server; use 'server' as CN ./easyrsa sign-req server server
+    ./easyrsa build-ca # Add a strong password which will be used to sign other certificates.
+Leave unchanged the default Common Name.
+    ./easyrsa gen-req server nopass # Do not add a password for the server; use 'server' as the Common Name (CN) ./easyrsa sign-req server server
     ./easyrsa gen-req client # Use 'client' as CN; add a passphrase that you will need later when you try to connect to your VPN server
     ./easyrsa sign-req client client